staxrip/staxrip/md/test-build.md

 - copy to clipboard in MediaInfo dialog did not work
 - fixed PowerShell scripts not being executed on the GUI thread
 - fixed rare crash Win 7 failing to load included Segoe font file
+- fixed issues staxrip using wrong stream IDs for ffmpeg and mkvmerge

 #### Tweaks